prechelt/typecheck-decorator/README.md

 - **Predicates.** The annotation is a function that turns the argument into True (for an acceptable argument) or False (for all others).
-  Note that a predicate is a function, not a function call -- but it may be the result of a function call.
+  (Remember that a predicate is a function, not a function call -- but it may be the result of a function call.)
 - **Tuples** and **Lists.**
   The annotation is a tuple or list (rather than a type or a predicate) as explained below.
 - **Dictionaries.**
   The annotation is a dictionary (rather than a type or a predicate) as explained below.
+- **``typing`` annotations.**
+  The annotation is one of those defined in the module ``typing``.
+  (This module was introduced in Python 3.5 and is available from PyPI for earlier Python 3 versions.)

 The following subsections explain each of them.
 The same annotations are valid for function results (as opposed to parameters) as well.